 Birth plans vary greatly – from an expression of desire to cut the cord, to a lengthy and involved plan of what you would prefer to happen during each stage of labour.

 Does everybody have a birth plan?

-Many people do not have a birth plan, preferring to discuss eventualities if and when they arise.
-It is important to know that your options will be explained to you and your birth partner and your consent will be sought for all matters during your labour and birth.
+It’s important to know that your options will be explained to you and your birth partner and your consent will be sought for all matters during your labour and birth.
 Only in the case of a rare emergency would anything be done without prior explanation.
 The key is ensuring that you understand those explanations – hence it is a great idea to attend childbirth education classes or obtain information from your LMC prior to your labour and birth.

-But remember, all those who care for you are on your side – hoping to enable you to have the very best labour and birth possible.
+And remember, all those who care for you are on your side – hoping to enable you to have the very best labour and birth possible.

 What should I include in my birth plan?